 Research & scientific activities to help cure childhood cancer

-In 2019, 79 cents of every dollar spent within the institute was spent directly on dedicated research to help cure childhood cancer.
+In 2020, 84 cents of every dollar at Children's Cancer Institute was spent directly on dedicated research to help cure childhood cancer.

 Fundraising activities to generate donations and increase funding